tanausti/C-Compiler/README.md

 # Kiln

 Kiln is a compiler for a subset of the C programming language, implemented in C, that generates LLVM IR.
 It includes the core stages of a modern compiler, including lexical analysis, recursive-descent parsing, abstract syntax tree (AST) construction, and LLVM IR generation.
 The generated LLVM IR can be compiled into native executables using the LLVM toolchain.

-This project was developed to explore systems programming and language design while creating a modular architecture that can later be extended to support additional features of the C language.
+This project was developed to explore systems programming and language design while creating a modular compiler architecture that can later be extended with additional C language features.

 ---

 ## Requirements

 Kiln requires the following tools: